BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

 To analyse which loss function is having better efficiency, the Accuracy for each model is calculated over 120K unseen test dataset.
 Result is as below
 <p align="center"><img style="max-width:500px" src="doc_images/common/same_model_diff_loss_fxn_accuracy_1.png"></p>

+As we can observe, SmoothL1Loss fucntions seems to be a good choice as it give better accuracy for both Mask and Depth predictions.
+SSIMLoss is giving good results for Mask prediction but having poor performace for Depth.

+**Hence suggestion for using loss fucntions**
+* For Mask Prediction: SSIMLoss or SmoothL1Loss function
+* Depth Map prediction: SmoothL1Loss or MSELoss fucntion.

 For accuracy calculation and technique, refer EVA4S15_AccuracyCalculation.ipynb[(Link)](EVA4S15_AccuracyCalculation.ipynb) or [(colab)](https://drive.google.com/open?id=19TcBdQNC-s62IIbJ9eC4ohHulxkPTPrS)